rapid7/warden/README.md

 3. validate the the signature is from an EC2 instance
 4. Validate the document has all of the necessary information to proceed
 5. Fetch metadata from S3 that matches data from the json document
-6. acquire a token for vault that grants access to the specific secrets
+6. acquire a token for Vault that grants access to the specific secrets
 7. return the token to the instance requesting a token

 ## Usage